Wisdom Teeth Removal

 - Your overall dental health

 - Lifestyle factors

 In-chair removal of wisdom teeth uses local anaesthetic and is completed in the dental chair.
-In-chair wisdom teeth removal is a great option for those who are not too nervous about having work done on their teeth, or have wisdom teeth that are fairly straightforward to remove.
-Its benefit is that it’s significantly cheaper and quicker than using general anaesthetic.
+Its main benefit is that it’s significantly cheaper and quicker than using a general anaesthetic.

 At Whitehorse Dental, we provide wisdom teeth removal under local anaesthetic with a specialist who’s very experienced with dealing with awake patients.
 Our wisdom teeth specialist is gentle, quick and places patient comfort as #1 priority.
 A highly experienced dental surgeon takes on average only 30-40 minutes to remove 4 wisdom teeth.
 That means you will feel much more comfortable during the procedure and it will take less time for wound healing after the procedure.

 Is it necessary to add happy gas here?

 Removal of wisdom teeth under general anaesthetic is a great option for complex wisdom teeth situations or if you’re anxious about teeth removal.
 It is a half-day hospital procedure where you’re put to sleep and, when you wake up, the wisdom teeth removal is all done.

 General anaesthetic procedures do increase the costs of wisdom teeth removal, to cover the dental surgeon, hospital bed and the anaesthetist.
 However, it’s favoured by many as you’ll be asleep for the entire procedure.